Kalaam-Programming-Language/Kalaam/README.md

 - The latest version of Kalaam with improvments over v1.0.O.
 - contains latest stable Kalaam code.
-- No new functionality added but more flexible code, error handling and functional programming.
+- No new functionality added but more flexible code, testcases, error handling and a lot of functional programming.

 ## v1.2.0-dev